-I worked my scarf from leftovers in my stash; if you don't have such a big supply of leftovers you can make each stripe a different color or use a pattern of several different colors of stripes of different widths.
-If you have heavier weight yarn, just use bigger needles and you'll get a wider scarf.
+If you don't happen to have such a big supply of leftovers, you can make each stripe a different color or use a pattern of several different colors of stripes of different widths.
+If you're using heavier-weight yarn, just use bigger needles for a wider scarf.

-Gauge is not critical, but I got about 6.5 stitches and 8 rows per inch in Mistake Rib.
+Gauge is not critical, but estimate about 6.5 stitches and 8 rows per inch in Mistake Rib.

-Finished scarf is 3.5 inches wide and, as shown, 43 inches long.
+The finished scarf is 3.5 inches wide and 43 inches long.
 It can be made longer or shorter depending on how much yarn you have.

 - Cast on 23 stitches in main color.

 - *Knit 2, purl 2.
 Repeat from * across, ending with a purl 1.

 - Change to contrasting color and continue in pattern for 1 inch.